LNAK10069U Climate Change Impacts, Adaptation and Mitigation

 In the second part of the course the impacts of climate change and potential adaptation strategies in different sectors are presented.
 After a short introduction to different apporaches to climate change adaptation, the climate change impacts and adaptation practices for ecosystems, land use, water resources and human health are presented and discussed in relation to both options, constraints, costs and benefits.
 National climate change adaptation strategies from selected developed and developing countries are analyzed and discussed.

 The third part of the course deals with climate change mitigation strategies.
-After a general introduction to potential mitigation strategies, the most relevant technological and economic mitigation strategies are presented and discussed, including biological and inorganic carbon sequestration, energy system transformation and renewable energy technologies, carbon trading and carbon offsetting.
+After a general introduction to potential mitigation strategies, the most relevant technological and economic mitigation strategies are presented and discussed, including carbon sequestration, energy system transformation and renewable energy technologies, carbon trading and carbon offsetting.
 National climate change mitigation plans from some of the world's major emitters of greenhouse gases are analyzed and discussed.

 In the fourth and final part of the course the focus is climate change policy and social change.
 First, the current status of international climate change negotiations is discussed.
 Afterwards, climate change policy is discussed in relation to the green economy paradigm.
 Finally, the course ends with a discussion of the need for social change in order to reduce the negative impacts of climate change.